 John Warren Barnhill, M.D.

-An Attending Psychiatrist at NYPH/WCMC, Dr. Barnhill is Chief of its Psychiatric Consultation-Liaison Service.
-He is also Chief of the Division of Psychiatry at the Hospital for Special Surgery.
+Dr. Barnhill is Chief of the Psychiatric Consultation-Liaison Service at NYPH/WCMC and is Chief of the Division of Psychiatry at the Hospital for Special Surgery.
 In these roles, he helps supervise a team of students, residents, and attending psychiatrists who perform psychiatric consultations throughout HSS, NYPH/Weill Cornell, and NYPH/Lower Manhattan.
-He also serves as the psychiatric liaison to cardiology and the heart transplant service at NYPH/Weill Cornell.

 Insurance Plans Accepted